-These proposals will be competitively reviewed and acted upon by subcommittees of the RSC of the Faculty Senate.
+These proposals will be competitively reviewed and acted upon by subcommittees of the Research and Scholarship Committee (RSC) of the Faculty Senate.
 Winning proposals will be determined based on program criteria, merit, and available funds.
-Preference will be given to bold new ideas showing clear evidence of a high likelihood of producing high-quality, high-impact products in the short term and viability as a research program in the long term.
+Preference will be given to bold new ideas showing clear evidence of high likelihood of producing high quality, high impact products in the short term and viability as a research program in the long-term.
+Preference will also be given to applications that include investigators from different academic units (e.g., Departments, Colleges, Centers/Institutes, etc.) who emphasize a team-science approach to research.
 Investigators with current funding must clearly state any overlaps between this and their current project portfolio.